nikolja/crtsp/readme.md

 ## License

-MIT (or specify if proprietary/internal)
+MIT license with an exception for embedded forms